PkmX/lcamera/README.md

 Most RAW post-processing programs should be able to open them.
 While Adobe Lightroom is probably the most popular RAW editor, both [darktable](http://www.darktable.org/) (Linux, Mac) and [RawTherapee](http://rawtherapee.com/) (Windows, Linux, Mac) are both free alternatives that also offer very powerful editing capabilities.

 ### 60 FPS Recording
 First, see [pkmx/lcamera#4](https://github.com/PkmX/lcamera/issues/4#issuecomment-61356241) for limitations of this modification.
-Do note that this is a very hacky solution and I'm not responsible for any damages done to your system or device.

 To enable 60fps recording, a system library `/system/lib/libmmcamera_imx179.so` needs to be replaced with a modified version.
-The following is a simplified walkthrough of the process.
-Approach at your own risk and make sure you understand what you are doing.
+The following is a simplified walkthrough of the process. *Note that this is a very hacky solution and I'm not responsible for any damages done to your system or device.
+Approach at your own risk and make sure you understand what you are doing.*

 1. You must have root access and busybox installed on your Nexus 5.
-(The latter is not strictly required, but makes the process easier as it provides `install` and `pidof`.
-You can always use corresponding commands to perform these steps.)
+(The latter is not strictly required, but makes the process easier as it provides `install` and `pidof`.)
 2. Download `libmmcamera_imx179_lpx13d_60hz.so` in the repository and transfer it to the device.
 (The following assumes that it is located in `/sdcard/`.)
 3. Launch a root shell.
 4. Make a backup of the original library first: `cp /system/lib/libmmcamera_imx179.so /sdcard/libmmcamera_imx179_original.so`